jhuintprog/fall2019/wave.md

 **Recommendation**: Don't implement all of the audio generation functions at once.
 Implement them as needed to support the three programs you will be implementing, `render_tone`, `render_song`, and `render_echo`.

+## Hints on how to render waveforms

+Rendering sine waves is relatively straightforward, since you can use the equation

+> *p* = *a* × sin(*tf* × 2π)

+more or less directly.
+The main thing you'll need to think about is how to convert a sample number into a time value *t*.
+(Hint: the number of samples in one second of audio is defined by the `SAMPLES_PER_SECOND` constant.)
+Also, because *p* will range from -1.0 to 1.0, you'll need to scale it appropriately to fit the range of the `int16_t` data type.

+You can think of square waves as being modified sine waves:

+* For any sample where a sine wave would have a non-negative value, the square wave should have a "maximum" value (with respect to amplitude)
+* For any sample where a sine wave would have a negative value, the square wave should have a "minimum" value (with respect to amplitude)

+However you generate square waves, make sure that the duty cycle is 50%, meaning that the runs of maximum sample values are about the same length as the runs of minimum sample values.

+The sample values generated for sawtooth waves should increase linearly from the minimum to maximum throughout each cycle.
+One way to implement this is to take the time *t* of the sample, and divide it by the length of one cycle.
+For example, let's say the frequency is 440 Hz, which would make the cycle length about 0.002272 seconds.
+If *t* is 4.8 seconds, then dividing *t* by the cycle length gives us approximately 2112.676056.
+Taking the *floor* of this value gives us .676056.
+What this means is that for our value of *t* (4.8 seconds), the generated sawtooth waveform about 2/3 of the way through the current cycle (0.676056 is about 2/3.)
+Knowing where *t* is within the current cycle allows us to compute an appropriate sample value.

 ## Rendering is additive!

 **Extremely important consideration**: Your tone-rendering functions should be `additive`, meaning that the waveforms that are rendered should be *added* to whatever sample values are already present.
 This is necessary, for example, to allow the [render\_song](render_song.html) program to produce chords, where several frequencies are generated at the same time.